 The Venice Biennale has for over a century been one of the most prestigious cultural institutions in the world.
 Ever since its foundation in 1895, it has been in the avant-garde, promoting new artistic trends and organizing international events in the contemporary arts in accordance with a multi-disciplinary model, which characterizes its unique nature.

-The Venice Biennial is famous for the International Film Festival, for the International Art Exhibition and for the International Architecture Exhibition, and continues the great tradition of the Festival of Contemporary Music and Theatre, now flanked by the Festival of Contemporary Dance.
-The Biennial promotes numerous publishing initiatives in the same sectors.
+The Venice Biennale is famous for the International Film Festival, for the International Art Exhibition and for the International Architecture Exhibition, and continues the great tradition of the Festival of Contemporary Music and Theatre, now flanked by the Festival of Contemporary Dance.
+The Biennale promotes numerous publishing initiatives in the same sectors.

 Its visibility is high in all the media.
 Through the ASAC, Historic Archives of Contemporary Arts, the Biennial conserves the documentation of its history.
 The Foundation’s venues, which receive a vast international public are not owned by it but are made available by law by the Venice City Council – the Giardini di Castello (visual arts and architecture), the Palazzo del Cinema and the Palazzo del Casinò on the Lido (cinema) – or are obtained through plurennial agreements with the Italian Navy and the Inland Revenue – the Arsenale (visual arts and architecture), the Teatro alle Tese and the Teatro Piccolo Arsenale (dance, music, and theatre).